jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

 *	**Discussion Section**: R 11:30-1:20 on [ZOOM](https://ucmerced.zoom.us/j/89614080974)

 *	Prof. Yeakel Office Hours: [Mondays 10-11 or by appointment](https://ucmerced.zoom.us/j/87600225759)
-*	TA Taran Rallings Office Hours: [Tuesday 1-2 or by appointment](https://ucmerced.zoom.us/j/88401001197)
+*	TA Taran Rallings Office Hours: [Tuesdays 1-2 or by appointment](https://ucmerced.zoom.us/j/88401001197)

 ## Contact
 Please use the Inbox application in the CatCourses (Canvas) website to contact either of us. *There is no guarantee of response if personal emails are used.*